 Hard Rock Campground is a small, primitive group site along the South Fork of the McKenzie River in Oregon.
-Many hiking and biking trails are available in the surrounding area and the river offers fishing opportunities.
+Many hiking trails are available in the surrounding area and the river offers fishing opportunities.

 The campground sits just south of Cougar Reservoir, near where Balm Creek feeds into the South Fork, at an elevation of 1,800 feet.
 Hard Rock is set on the western slopes of the Cascade Mountains, where gorgeous, lush mountain landscapes abound.

 Just east of Cougar Reservoir, the Castle Rock Trail leads through a dense Douglas-fir forest to the top of Castle Rock.
 Once on top, hikers enjoy impressive views of the McKenzie River Valley below.